Department of Technology

 ITP 280 Industrial Organization, Management, and Supervision

 An introduction to industrial organization and management.
 A study of the common elements of industry as it relates to the areas of research and development; industrial relations; production; financial control; marketing; and labor.
 Management and supervisory theory and practices will be highlighted.
 Emphasis will also be placed upon contemporary issues/problems/trends associated with a global economy.
-Offered spring semester only.
+Offered spring semester only and online on a two-year fall rotation.
 Cr 3.

 ITP 310 Facility Planning

 This course provides participants with the analytical tools and knowledge to effectively and efficiently plan the physical facility for a wide variety of enterprises.
 Case studies used in this course may include: hospitals, airports, manufacturing plant floors, distribution centers, fire departments, grocery and retail stores, college campuses, construction sites, and shopping malls.
-Offered fall semester only.
+Offered fall semester and online on a two-year summer rotation.
 Cr.
 3.

 ITP 330 Production Control